Ne-oL/geoz/README.md

 You can ask me any questions via my Twitter Account [Ne-oL](https://twitter.com/Ne_oL). and in case you encountered any bugs, please create an issue in [GitHub's issue tracker](https://github.com/Ne-oL/geoz/issues) and I will try my best to address it as soon as possible.

 ## Citation
-If you use GeoZ as part of your workflow in a scientific publication, please consider citing the GeoZ repository with the following DOI:
+If you use GeoZ as part of your workflow in a scientific publication, please consider citing GeoZ with the following DOI:

 ```